King-Lewy/Speedy-Go-Kart/README.md

 ![Steering Wheel Extension](Images/Steering%20Wheel%20Extension.png)

 I have spend tons and tons of hours on this project that either haven't been recorded, or have been spent after shipping the project.
+I think that I have spent over double the hours recorded in macondo.

 ## Overview
 This project has really made me improve in a lot of skills, such as CAD, and understanding vehicles.
 This has been a learning experience for me, because I have never actually done something like this, and usually I only do sports.
 Review the License to know how to use this info.